How To Start A Business in Ohio

 ZenBusiness - Easy to use and free registered agent for 1 year!

-Registering an Ohio Trade Name for Sole Proprietorships & General Partnerships
+Business Name Registration: (required for many Sole Proprietorships & General Partnerships)

-If you are a sole proprietorship or general partnership in Oklahoma and doing business under your full first and last name, John Smith, for example, there is no filing, but if the business will operate under a fictitious business name or DBA (Doing Business As) like John Smith’s Handyman Service, Mr. Handyman, etc., you will need to file a Fictitious or Trade Name Registration, which is sometimes known as a DBA (Doing Business As) with the Secretary of State.
+As a sole proprietorship or general partnership in Ohio that is doing business under a fictitious business name or DBA (Doing Business As) like The Buckeye Barber, rather than the owner(s) full name, will need to file a Fictitious or Trade Name Registration, which is sometimes known as a DBA (Doing Business As) with the Secretary of State.

 There are two choices for filing on this form: a Fictitious Name or a Trade Name.
 A fictitious name is a name used in business but does not give the user any exclusive right to use the name.
 A trade name is like the fictitious name but provides exclusive use in the State of Ohio.
 A trade name must be distinguishable from other previously registered business names.